anirudhgray/spaceQuery/README.md

 9. Create a PostgreSQL database (name it `space_db`), and add `DB_USER` (username which can access the databse) and `DB_PWD` (password for the same user) to the `.env` file.
 Alternatively, change the database settings to use sqlite/other database.
 10. Add `EMAIL` and `EMAIL_PWD` for the email you would like to use to send forgot password links, and receive feedback on.
 11. Generate a google maps API key from [this link](https://developers.google.com/maps/documentation/embed/map-generator), and add it to `.env` in the `MAP_KEY` environment variable.
-12. Run the app: `python manage.py runserver`
+12. Run the app: `python manage.py runserver`.

 ### Setting up the Vue.js front end
 1. Cd into the `space-front` directory.